Who gets what in a divorce or separation

 The wife) agrees that in the event of the event occurring (and relevantly, the event is the permanent separation), that she will make no claim for maintenance for herself and will accept the provisions of this agreement in full and final settlement of any claim for maintenance that she might otherwise have had.

 The agreement also expressly stated that it was a financial agreement under section 90B of the Family Law Act and in all other manners and form complied with the requirements of a financial agreement except for the clause about spousal maintenance.
 As section 90E (or section 90UH for de facto) states that clauses regarding spousal maintenance are void if they fail to specify how much or whom for spousal the maintenance is.
 The wife argued that with no inclusion of how much the spousal maintenance is then the provision was void and the court agreed.
 The court found that for a financial agreement to properly exclude the court’s jurisdiction to make an award of spousal maintenance it needs either an actual amount stated or the value of the portion of the property that might be considered spousal maintenance stated in the agreement.
 A mere promise to not make a claim is not enough to bar the court from assessing spousal maintenance.

-The lesson here is that it is important to be aware of specific clauses not just the general validity requirements of binding financial agreements.
+The lesson here is that it is essential to be aware of specific clauses, not just the general validity requirements of binding financial agreements.

 What is the Australian family courts 5 Step approach when determining what you are entitled to in a divorce or separation?

-The Australian family court uses what is known as the 5 or 4 step approach when determining what you are entitled to in a family law property settlement.
-This approach is based on previous case law.
+The Australian family court uses what is known as the 5 or 4 step approach when determining what you are entitled to in a family law property settlement (based on previous case law).

 Step 1 – Is it just and equitable for a property settlement to take place?

-In some circumstances, the Court may determine that it is not “just and equitable” for a property settlement to occur between the separating parties.
-The Court has the discretion to determine this and considers each case based on the facts and circumstances.
+In some circumstances, the court may determine that it is not “just and equitable” for a property settlement to occur between the separating parties.
+The court has the discretion to decide this and considers each case based on the facts and circumstances.